Skip to main content

 Side-by-Side Comparison

-FactorBioidentical (FDA-Approved)Traditional HRT
+FactorBioidentical (Regulated)Traditional HRT

 Molecular StructureIdentical to natural hormonesSynthetic or animal-derived